ptruman/cwatch/README.md

 # Notes

-* msmtp support is coming shortly (to send emails)
 * Images with no obvious tag will default to "latest" - this may not be desirable in all instances